Laura is a freelance writer living in Florida. She has a Master's degree in English.

 Christmas Trees Come to America

-When Germans immigrated to America, they brought the Christmas tree tradition with them.
+Germans brought the Christmas tree tradition with them when they immigrated to America.
 But even though the German tradition had Christian roots, many Americans would not accept the Christmas trees because they saw them as a pagan symbol.

 The Memories Made Around the Tree Are the Important Part